sdelmas/gdocmonitor/README.md

 gd.conf file for examples.
 Each query can only return 1000 files, so if you want to monitor more, you will need to define multiple smaller queries (this is a Google API limitation).

+## Troubleshooting

+If you get: smtplib.SMTPAuthenticationError: (534... when using gmail you need to enable less secure access at https://www.google.com/settings/u/1/security/lesssecureapps

+Remember, only 1000 docs per query, so if you get a warning about having to many files returned it's time to break up the query.